Why a Learning Plan Is About More Than Grades - It’s About Well-Being Too

 As a parent, when you think of a learning plan, you tend to have your child's report card or grades in mind.
 Yet, beneath the surface, there's another important priority: supporting their confidence and well-being.

-The data supports this.
+The data suggests this is a worthwhile endeavour.
 In England, research has shown that around one in five children and young people aged 8-25 is likely to have a mental health condition.
 This includes 20.3% of those aged 8-16 and 23.3% of those aged 17-19.
 Left unaddressed, these challenges can translate into school absence.
-Nearly one third of 11‑16-year-olds with mental health conditions missed one week or more of school in 2023, compared to just 10% of their peers.
+Nearly one third of 11‑16-year-olds with mental health conditions missed one or more week of school in 2023, compared to just 10% of their peers.

 There's the additional stress of having to cope with exam pressure, which dramatically increases anxiety.
 In one recent survey, 77% of teachers reported seeing anxiety-related mental health issues in year 11 students.
 28% were withdrawn from GCSE exams due to anxiety, and 65% didn’t attend school at all for the same reason.